por Natalie Finn | Traducido por | jue., 4 sep. 2008 4:55 PM

 Lee Eisenberg and Gene Stupnitsky, both executive producers on The Office, have been tapped to pen the new installment—after which, Columbia will approach its would-be leading men.

 Eisenberg and Stupnitsky recently collaborated on the Ramis-directed comedy Year One.
-Despite a handful of small parts over the years in comedies such as Knocked Up and As Good as It Gets, Ramis—who also helmed three episodes of The Office last year—has had more of a career behind the camera since his Egon Spengler days.
+Despite a handful of small parts over the years in comedies such as Knocked Up and As Good as it Gets, Ramis--who also helmed three episodes of The Office last y has had more of a career behind the camera since his Egon Spengler days.

 While the project remains officially unconfirmed, the general consensus is that getting Murray to suit up after all these years will be the hard part—although the Oscar-nominated thesp deigned to contribute his Dr. Peter Venkman voice for the new Ghostbusters: The Video Game.